SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 *clus_sat_full_manhat_manhat.R* <br>
 Generate the clustering on all traits<br>
 Inputs: "manhat.manhat.nolog.sat.out", "phe.sat.mean.1106.2506.diff.out" <br>
-Outputs: "km.sat.full.12.sqrd.cor.out" clustering in 12 clusters.<br>
+Outputs: "km.sat.full.12.sqrd.cor.out" clustering of all traits in 12 clusters.<br>
 <code style="color:red">@Bram&Basten.
 Some cleanup is still required here.
-We create a clustering on mean traits and on all traits.
-And this script has a lot of figures we don't actually use.</code>
+This script has a lot of figures we don't actually use.</code>

 Fig1.R                                           Script to generate figure 1<br>